philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 time only.

 Optionally it's possible to force the compilation by setting an env var, like the example suggests.

 It's also possible to force the build by using a pre release version, like `0.1.0-dev`.
 The only requirement to force the build is to have Rustler declared as a dependency as well:

-`{:rustler, ">= 0.0.0", optional: true}`.
+`{:rustler, ">= 0.0.0", optional: true}`

 ## The release flow

 ### Generating a checksum file

-In a scenario where you need to release a Hex package using precompiled NIFs, you first need to build the release in the CI, wait for all artifacts to be available and then generate the **checksum file** that is **MANDATORY** for your package to work.
+When you need to release a Hex package using precompiled NIFs, you first need to build the release in the CI, wait for all artifacts to be available and then generate the **checksum file** that is **MANDATORY** for your package to work.